 Immunoproliferative Small Intestinal Disease (IPSID) is a disease that is known by a number of other names; malabsorption, diarroeal syndrome, immunoproliferative enteropathy.
 In Basenjis in particular, a hereditary lymphocytic-plasmacytic enteritis has been identified.
-The mode of inheritance is known.
+The mode of inheritance is unknown.
+The disease is now rare in Basenjis.
 It is possible that the disease is autosomal recessive with incomplete penetrance.
-Other factors, triggers, maybe required for symptoms in Basenjis that are ‘predisposed’ to the condition to present themselves.
-A dietary factor could be required ti ‘trigger’ the disease.
+Other factors, triggers, maybe required for symptoms in Basenjis that are 'predisposed' to the condition to present themselves.
+A dietary factor could be required ti 'trigger' the disease.

 Usually IPSID is seen in young adult to middle aged Basenjis.
 Generally it starts with loss of appetite followed by bouts of sever diarrhoea.
 The trigger for Basenji predisposed to this condition may be stress related.
 A stressful event such a travel or boarding may 'bring on' the disease.
 Weight loss is common due to loss of nutrients and protein from the gut.

 - hyperpigmentation of the ears and thickening of the ear leather;